Get 5% of discount using the code

 Buy my eSIM

-The eSIM is a chip built into your car.
+An eSIM for connected cars is an embedded SIM built into your car.
 Unlike the removable physical SIM card, the eSIM is not tied to a specific country or cellular phone provider.

-On the contrary, it supports multiple eSIM profiles, associated with one or more cellphone subscriptions, with domestic and foreign providers.
-In fact, there are already car models, like the BMW iX and BMW i4, with a dual eSIM card to manage them simultaneously.
+Instead, it supports multiple eSIM profiles associated with one or more cell phone subscriptions and domestic and foreign providers.
+Car models, like the BMW iX and BMW i4, already have a dual eSIM card to manage them simultaneously.

 eSIM-for-cars